Storeton: Storeton quarries and tramway

 The woods have grown up on the site of a quarry present since the times of the Roman occupation.
 The quarries were up to 200 ft deep at the beginning of the 20th century and, from the 19th century, a tramway (a single-track, standard-gauge railway) was used to transport stone to the quayside at Bromborough.
 A portion of the tramway embankment still exists as footpath and a section of the rails have been re-installed by the Bromborough Society.
 Some rails were embedded at a former level crossing on Rest Hill Road until 1979 when they were buried under a new layer of tarmac.
 The tramway ran along the southern border of the current woods, into Hancock's Wood and through a tunnel under Mount Road.
 It then ran in a sweeping curve to Bromborough.

 Much of the route of the tramway can no longer be seen as it has been lost under housing development or levelled for the playing fields of Wirral Grammar School but the present Quarry Road and Quarry Road East in Bebington follow the track of Storeton Tramway and the original tunnel under the Chester to Birkenhead railway line is still in use as footpath opposite the end of Quarry Road East.

 Most of the village is built from locally quarried stone from Storeton Ridge.
 The stone is a creamy sandstone and, according to the British Geological Survey, was also used for Roman tombstones and on Birkenhead Town Hall (in Hamilton Square), Lime Street station, Lever House in Port Sunlight, and Sankey Viaduct in Cheshire.
-The quarry was also the site of the discovery of dinosaur footprints.
+The quarry was also the site of the discovery of prehistoric footprints.
+The track-makers were likely pseudosuchian archosaurs, often incorrectly referred to as dinosaurs, but they were not closely related.
 The species was named Chirotherium storetonense after the site of discovery.
 Examples of these footprints can be seen in World Museum Liverpool in Liverpool and the Williamson Art Gallery in Birkenhead, and also in Christ Church, Kings Road, Higher Bebington.

 The quarry was filled in with spoil from the excavation of the Queensway Tunnel in the 1920s and the site is currently a tranquil nature reserve enjoyed by walkers.